thatbirdguythatuknownot/sniplections/README.md

 ```powershell
 python hexdump.py [options] file.extension
 ```
 If file has no extension, it can be simply run as `file`.
+Full help message shown when run as `python hexdump.py -h`.